 “Tesoro is the primary sponsor for CFK and we couldn’t be more proud of this program and the positive effect it has on both students who enter and also the community.”

 “Today’s students are the driving force behind tomorrow’s communities.
 They must be given every opportunity to learn and to believe in themselves, academically and personally, Tesoro is proud to partner with Caring for the Kenai, an organization that delivers this opportunity and truly inspires our future leaders.”

-– James Tangaro, VP, Tesoro Kenai Refinery
+– James Tangaro, Former VP, Tesoro Kenai Refinery

 “The employees of Tesoro are thrilled to help youth give back to our community.
 Our core values of commitment to excellence, encouraging creativity, fostering entrepreneurial spirit, and relying on teamwork fit this competition perfectly.”